morepath/morepath/doc/app_reuse.rst

 We'll talk about how Morepath lets you isolate applications, extend and override applications, and compose applications together.
-Morepath tries to make these things not only possible, but simple.
+Morepath makes this not only possible, but also *simple*.

-Many other web frameworks have mechanisms for overriding behavior and reusing code.
-But these tend to have been developed in an ad-hoc fashion as new needs arose.
+Other web frameworks have mechanisms for overriding behavior and reusing code.
+But these were typically added in an ad-hoc fashion as new needs arose.

 Morepath instead has *general* mechanisms for app extension and reuse.
-Any normal Morepath app can without extra effort be reused.
+Any normal Morepath app is reusable without extra effort.
 Anything registered in a Morepath app can be overridden.

 .. _Reg: http://blog.startifact.com/posts/reg-now-with-more-generic.html